soerr/UnturnedDocumentation/Unturned Server/self-hosting.md

 * You need to have a good internet connection.
 * When your computer crashes or loses power, the server will go down and you and your friends might lose progress.

-We don't recommend this approach if you are planning to build a community.
+We don't recommend self hosting if you are planning to build a community.
 You should consider renting a server from a third-party hosting company that can run 24/7.
 Check out the next page to learn more about it.

-Below you will find a step-by-step guide on how to start your own Unturned server on Windows.
+Below you will find a step-by-step guide on how to make your own Unturned server on Windows.
 At the very bottom, you will find a video tutorial.

 ### Install Unturned Dedicated Server
 Open Steam and in the store page search for "Unturned Dedicated Server".